 No matter which use it’s for, start by getting the correct tape.
 Any old athletic tape won’t do for climbing.
 For climbing, your tape shouldn’t stretch, it should be very sticky, and you should be able to rip it into long, thin strips - usually about ¼” wide.
 If you’ve used athletic tape in other sports, like for a twisted ankle, it’s usually stretchy tape that sticks to itself but not to skin - that’s not what you want for climbing.
-Leukotape P is our favorite.
-Everyone’s body and needs are different though, so consider trying out a few different types to see what works best for you.
+We developed Friction Labs Athletic Finger Tape to be exactly what you're looking for.
+We've also got Leukotape P if you prefer to keep it old school.
+Everyone’s body and needs are different, so consider trying out a few different types to see what works best for you.

 This is particularly relevant if you climb outside, but many people use tape to protect their skin in the gym as well.
 The basic idea is to create a layer of protection to prevent your skin from ripping.
 This is commonly done at the end of a long, hard session when your fingers are raw, painful, worn down, and most likely to tear.
 An extra layer or two of tape can save you from an injury that might take a few days to heal.

 One downside is that tape reduces your feel for the holds and also reduces friction.
 Though it gives you some extra padding, tape doesn’t grip holds as well as your skin.
 The side touching your skin will also start to slip and slide as you sweat, making your grip a lot less reliable.